Jaspal Singh Sandhu: Punjabi film industry

 In 2015, Sandhu made his debut in Punjabi film industry with the film Angrej starring Amrinder Gill, Sargun Mehta and Ammy Virk.

 In 2016, he produced the film Love Punjab starring Amrinder Gill and Sargun Mehta.
 In 2017, he contributed as co-producer in the film Lahoriye, as producer in the film Vekh Baraatan Challiyan and Bhalwan Singh.
 In 2018, sandhu produced the film Afsar and co-produced the film Golak Bugni Bank Te Batua.

 He also acted in the film Uda Aida as vice principal.

 Hindi film industry

-Sandhu made his debut in Hindi film industry with the film Vadh.
-He contributed as a director, writer, producer and actor in this film.
+Sandhu made his debut in the Hindi film industry with the crime thriller Vadh (2022).
+He worked on the film as director, writer, producer, and actor, and later directed its sequel, Vadh 2.